-38 Hydraulic fracturing (HF) has caused cases of induced seismicity in different shale gas plays across 39 northern America (Schultz et al., 2020; Verdon and Bommer, 2021a).
-The rates at which hydraulic fracturing-induced seismicity (HF-IS) has occurred has varied significantly between different plays 40 41 (Verdon and Rodríguez-Pradilla, 2023).
-Some plays, such and the Montney, Duvernay, and Eagleford, 42 have seen widespread and regular cases of HF-IS while in others, such as the Marcellus, Barnett and Bakken, HF-IS has been rare or non-existent.
-These differences in HF-IS prevalence are primarily 43 driven by the different geological settings, geomechanical properties and tectonic conditions pertaining 44 to the different plays.
-However, the availability and quality of seismic monitoring has also influenced 45 46 attempts to quantify rates of induced seismicity occurrence.
-47 Induced seismicity hazard characterisation is generally based on past observations.
-Observed rates and 48 magnitudes of induced seismicity are extrapolated forwards to characterise the hazard posed by future 49 activities (e.g., Ghofrani and Atkinson, 2016).
-This extrapolation process can be informed by 50 variations in geological conditions between existing and potential future sites (Rodríguez-Pradilla and 51 Verdon, 2024).
-Recent studies have increasingly used compilations of induced seismicity cases to better understand the key factors and processes that govern the occurrence, rates and magnitudes of 52 HF-IS (e.g., Pawley et al., 2018; Wozniakowska and Eaton, 2020; Verdon and Rodríguez-Pradilla, 53
+Hydraulic fracturing (HF) has caused cases of induced seismicity in different shale gas plays across northern America (Schultz et al. 2020; Verdon and Bommer 2021a).
+The rate at which hydraulic fracturing-induced seismicity (HF-IS) has occurred has varied significantly between different plays (Verdon and Rodríguez-Pradilla 2023).
+Some plays, such and the Montney, Duvernay, and Eagleford, have seen widespread and regular cases of HF-IS, while in others, such as the Marcellus, Barnett and Bakken, HF-IS has been rare or non-existent.
+These differences in HF-IS prevalence are primarily driven by the different geological settings, geomechanical properties and tectonic conditions pertaining to the different plays.
+However, the availability and quality of seismic monitoring has also influenced attempts to quantify rates of induced seismicity occurrence.

+Induced seismicity hazard characterisation is generally based on past observations.
+Observed rates and magnitudes of induced seismicity are extrapolated forwards to characterise the hazard posed by future activities (e.g., Ghofrani and Atkinson 2016).
+This extrapolation process can be informed by variations in geological conditions between existing and potential future sites (Rodríguez-Pradilla and Verdon 2024).
+Recent studies have increasingly used compilations of induced seismicity cases to better understand the key factors and processes that govern the occurrence, rates and magnitudes of HF-IS (e.g., Pawley et al. 2018; Wozniakowska and Eaton 2020; Verdon and Rodríguez-Pradilla 2023).
+These efforts rely on consistent and accurate identification of cases of HF-IS: inaccurate or inadequate characterisation of past HF-IS cases can create biases in our estimation of induced seismicity hazard and thereby impact our ability to understand the factors that control HF-IS prevalence (Verdon and Bommer 2021b).
+The need to base our understanding of, and future estimation of, HF-IS hazard provides the motivation to review seismic monitoring datasets across shale gas plays.
+By doing so, we can identify previous cases of HF-IS that might otherwise have been missed.